"Hey Dad," my teenage daughter beckons. "I was talking to my friend today . . . "

 What is the antidote?
 How can parents battle this ever-growing monster, especially during summer vacation when kids have even more free time and boredom to feed their screen addiction?

 Parents routinely spend or borrow inordinate sums of money for college to prepare their children for life.
 Comparatively speaking, an investment into summer camp is a bargain for the life skills it develops in a young person.
-Communication, collaboration, creativity, independence, and the ability to make and keep friends are the "soft skills" that employers are seeking in the 21st century, as well as typical outcomes of an American Camp Association-accredited camp.
+Communication, collaboration, creativity, independence, and the ability to make and keep friends are "soft skills" that employers are seeking in the 21st century, as well as typical outcomes of an American Camp Association accredited camp.

 So consider giving your kids an old-school, summer camp experience that they will learn from and cherish for the rest of their lives — it could end up being the wisest parental investment you ever make.
-And if your kids are high school or college students, encourage them to work at a summer camp to hone those same vital skills, along with empathy and some serious work ethic!
+And if your kids are high school or college students, encourage them to WORK at a summer camp to hone those same vital skills, along with empathy and some serious work ethic!

 Andy Pritikin is the owner/director of Liberty Lake Day Camp; past president of American Camp Association, New York & New Jersey; and host of the Day Camp Podcast.

-Photo courtesy of Liberty Lake Day Camp
+Photo courtesy of Liberty Lake Day Camp.